March 16 2007 (Checked Nov 20 2019)

 eCoaching Tip 39: A Story of Real Time Gathering

-During this spring the ecoaching tips have focused on features of successful online learning — such as community, teaching presence, learners’ support of each other, and concept pruning and reflection.
-As you may recall, last week’s tip focused on four best practices to use during course project time, including one suggestion to be sure to eat frogs first thing in the morning!
+The most recent ecoaching tips have focused on features of successful online learning — such as community, teaching presence, learners’ support of each other, and concept pruning and reflection.
+As you may recall, Tip 38 – Using Projects for Assessment and Best Practices for Helping Learners with Projects focused on four best practices for course project time, including one suggestion to be sure to eat frogs first thing in the morning!

-We haven’t talked much about the newer network applications that support even more interactive and synchronous online learning— going beyond the text interaction to which we have become so expert!
+We haven’t talked much about the voice and video online applications that support more interactive and synchronous online learning— going far beyond the text interaction so basic to early years of online learning.

-So it is time for a story about a faculty member who is adding a new and powerful interactive dimension to her online class by gathering her students together in real time — both as a full class and as smaller teams.
-As you read this story, consider if you have course activities that might benefit from online gatherings with real voice interaction and the ability to share and edit work synchronously!
-And yes, we want you and your students to try these voice tools, too!
+So it is time for a story about a faculty member who is adding a powerful interactive dimension to her online class by gathering her students together in real time — both as a full class and as smaller teams.
+As you read this story, consider which course activities that would benefit from gatherings using audio and video and supporting sharing and editing work in real time.

 Background – The Faculty Story

-The students often use the environment by themselves for team meetings and for project work, bypassing the challenges of setting up conference calls, and using the archiving feature to capture their work.
+Just how is she and her students using this new audio, video synchronous environment?
+She uses it to invite experts to her class, to hold class discussions, and to review project assignments.
+And her students often use it for team meetings and project work, bypassing the challenges of setting up conference calls, and using the archiving feature to capture their work.

-Debra A. Dinnocenzois the president of a small company named Virtual Works! located in Wexford, PA.
+Debra A. Dinnocenzo is the president of a small company named Virtual Works! located in Wexford, PA.
 (More about her company is at www.VirtualWorksWell.com.)
 For our purposes here, Debra describes herself as “over the top” in her use of virtual collaborative tools and of course, this makes sense, given her company and what she does on a daily basis — helps people be more connected, effective and productive in the virtual workplace.
-So when Debra learned that these tools were available for use with her online class, she wasted no time in getting the tools activated for her class.
-(See below about the process for doing this.)
+So when Debra learned that these tools were available for use with her online class — way back in 2006-2007, she wasted no time in getting the tools activated for her class.

 Structure of the Classroom Space